The blissdom of boredom

 Restore yourself with a massage

-When booking our stay, Jeff told me that Living Waters offers the best massages in the world because they focus on healing the mind, body and soul.
-I was skeptical – I’ve had a lot of massages – but a few minutes into the massage and I knew he hadn’t exaggerated.
+Jeff claims that Living Waters offers the best massages in the world because they focus on healing the mind, body and soul.
+During our first visit, I was skeptical – I’ve had a lot of massages – but a few minutes into the massage and I knew he hadn’t exaggerated.
 I fell asleep more than once and when I was finished, all I wanted was more soaking in the pools.

 They offer a wide variety of massages, including couple’s side-by-side massage, syncopated four-handed massages and even massage and sensual touch instruction for couples.